mrshanas/insta-clone/README.md

 # Contributing to this project

 - Contributions, issues and feature request are welcome
 - If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue Don't forget to give the project a star!
-Thanks again!
+You can also simply open an issue Don't forget to give the project a star!!

 1. Fork the project
 2. Clone the repo in your machine